mmBs/mmbs.github.io/_posts/2016-11-07-android-studio-tips-tricks.md

 ---
 layout:     post
-title:      50 Android Studio Tips, Tricks & Resources you should be familiar with.
+title:      50 Android Studio Tips, Tricks & Resources you should be familiar with, as an Android Developer
 date:       2016-11-07
 summary:    This is a cheatsheet of useful Android Studio tips, tricks, shortcuts and resources.
 categories: tools ide
 ---

-The reason of that article is to list helpful tips, tricks, shortcuts and resources for Android Studio to improve your overall efficiency and performance.
+The reason of this article, is to list helpful tips, tricks, shortcuts and resources for Android Studio to improve your overall efficiency and performance.
 There are obviously many many more optimizations, shortcuts etc., but for sake of keeping this article short, I limited it to a sum of 50 points.
 Hope you will enjoy it!